What Is Emotionally Focused Therapy (EFT)?

 - To uncover and change the negative, emotional connection/pattern in a relationship.

 - To foster the creation of a secure and connected bond.

-In the Second Stage, the clients are taught to be more engaged or soften their approach with Self and/or Others.
+2. The Second Stage.
+Here the clients are taught to be more engaged or soften their approach with Self and/or Others.
 The therapist helps clients to express their needs and wants from a less defensive stance and to share their deeper, truer needs that have not been fulfilled.

 3. In Stage Three, clients consolidate their new learnings and reach new solutions to old patterns with the therapist’s encouragement and support.
 We now know that with EFT, your relationship can continue to grow and bring you happiness long after therapy has stopped.

 In summary, if you were to watch an EFT therapist work, you would see: